oas004/VerifyComposeMetricsPlugin/README.md

 )

 ```
-And then adding a verifyComposeMetrics configuration like this:
+And then adding a verifyComposeMetrics configuration into build.gradle.kts like this:

 ```kts
 verifyComposeMetricsConfig {